 29 Jun 2011: For a good example of the kind of dilemma wine writers have to face, see Chutzpah on the forum.

-There has recently been much discussion here on DrVino.com about the extent to which wine writers are and should be in the pockets of wine producers and wine merchants.
+There has in the past been much discussion here on DrVino.com about the extent to which wine writers are and should be in the pockets of wine producers and wine merchants.
 As a result, I was emailed over the weekend by Arthur Z Przebinda of www.winesooth.com asking me the questions at the very bottom of this long article.
 The more involved I got in answering them, the more I thought I owed it to you as a visitor to JancisRobinson.com to spell out my views, and the policies that I have evolved over more than 33 years’ experience, on the ethics of wine writing.

 I feel there are many related issues here and have tried to address them all below but please feel free to point out any aspect I may have overlooked.